ydahal1/ydahal1/jokes.md

-1. Why did the software developer go broke?
-Because he kept debugging his bank account!
+1. Why did the computer go to the doctor?
+Because it had a virus!

-2. Why did the computer go to art school?
-Because it had a lot of bugs to "draw" out!
+2. Why do Java developers wear glasses?
+Because they can't C#!

-3. What's the most used language in programming?
-Profanity!
-It's the first thing developers learn when their code doesn't work!
+3. Why did the developer go broke?
+Because he lost his domain in a bet!

-4. Why did the cybersecurity expert bring a ladder to work?
-Because they heard the system had a lot of "high-level" security!
+4. Why did the cybersecurity expert refuse to play hide and seek?
+Because nobody can ever find him, he's always in incognito mode!

 [
-Tue Aug  8 01:15:07 UTC 2023
+Wed Aug  9 01:18:16 UTC 2023
  ]